AstroProfundis/drafts/vim/README.md

     git submodule update --init --recursive

-And then copy all the files to your home directory:
+Then copy all the files to your home directory:

     mkdir -p ~/vim.bak && mv ~/.vim{,rc} ~/vim.bak/
     cp -rf vim/.vim* ~/

+And install binaries for `vim-go`, start `vim` and execute:

+    :GoInstallBinaries

 And all is done.